Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Execute a SQL query'), resource ('results'), and method ('in batches as a single string').
-It distinguishes from likely siblings like 'execute_query' by emphasizing the streaming/batching behavior, making the purpose immediately understandable and differentiated.
+The description clearly states the action ('Execute a SQL query') and the unique output format ('return the results in batches as a single string').
+This distinguishes it from siblings like execute_query, which likely returns results differently.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.